sclorg/mongodb-container/README.md

     ```

 **Notice: By omitting the `VERSION` parameter, the build/test action will be performed
-on all of the supported versions of MongoDB.
-Since we are only supporting version `2.4`
+on all of the supported versions of MongoDB.**
-you can omit this parameter.**